 - Less Bandwith

 2.1 Site Speed

-Many factors play a role for fast page speed – starting from your hosting provider, the theme you are using, which caching plugin you use, image optimization, etc. (more details on how to optimize your page)
+Many factors play a role in fast page speed; starting with your hosting provider, theme, caching plugin, image optimization, etc.

 Images are an important piece of content on most websites, and without optimization can slow down your site significantly.

 You probably know this already, but most users expect a website to load as fast as possible.

 To give you a little more perspective:

 Image optimization will ensure you fast page loading times and improved user experience.